 - Goal: The goal of the class is to introduce participants to modern backpacking techniques and equipment, which have generally reduced the expected weight that must be carried to enjoy a wilderness experience.
 If you have never backpacked before, if it has been decades since you backpacked, or if you’ve read the book, “Wild” and are inspired to start backpacking, this class is for you.
 Tips for all age groups will be provided, from backpacking with children to considerations for seniors.

-- Register: Link coming soon, $10 + service fee for 3 hour classroom class
+- Registration below, $10 + service fee for 3 hour classroom class

 - Parking: $8